Thoughts for today

-One day she could not find the exact plant she needed and so she returned to the village, knowing it grew along the river there.
+One day she could not find the exact plant she needed so she returned to the village, knowing it grew along the river there.
 While there, people turned and whispered.
-Finally, she overhead someone speaking that her father had made a deal with the witch and that I would continue to die, bit-by-bit, until there was nothing left of me.
+Finally, she overheard someone speaking that her father had made a deal with the witch and that I would continue to die, bit by bit, until there was nothing left of me.
 She tried to get back to me, tried sending a message with the crows, but she was too late.

 I had gone into the forest.
 The only thing left of me was my chest and deep inside, my heart, so full of love for her.
 She was all I could see of my future, this woman.
 I was blinded to the evil nature of the witch, blind to my own stubborn nature.
 I never understood why her father hated me so much.
 I knew I was a good man.